ALLPITS OLD COLLIERY SK 41262 71898

 Across from the White Hart Public House is Lodge Farm.
 To the rear of the farm is the basset of the Tupton seam which was worked from the 1920's to the 1930's by a footril mine.
 The abandonment dates are from 1926-1936.
 Presumably worked by the owners of the farm.

 Initially the colliery was worked early in the 19th.
 Century by two shafts to the south and adits to the north in the blackshale seam and possibly the deep soft seam.
 The workings were never more than 40 metres from the surface and the mine only worked around the basset edge of the seam which runs in a north south direction.
+There are however, many more shafts and adits along this line included in the Allpits mineral take.

 It was later worked by Blair and Co.
 Of Brampton by three shafts and an older footril, the shafts being four, twenty two and twenty five yards deep into the Blackshale seam.
 The workings show abandonment dates of 1857, 1897 and 1922-1923.
 The colliery was put up for sale in March 1900.
 The colliery comprised of 16 acres of coal left to work with a seam of 5 foot 6 inches.